-During 2005 the Company completed a financing of 9,068,301 units at a price of \$0.15 per unit for gross proceeds of \$1,360,245.
+During 2005 the company completed a private placement financing of 9,068,301 units at a price of \$0.15 per unit for gross proceeds of \$1,360,245.
 Each unit is comprised of one common share and one-half of a common share purchase warrant.
-Each whole common share purchase warrant entitles the holder to acquire an additional common share of the Company for a period of two years at a price of \$0.15 before the earlier of four months from the issue date of the warrant and the date the Company completes an additional financing of not less than \$2,000,000, \$0.30 for the balance of the first year and thereafter at \$0.50.
-Finders' fees comprised of 8% cash and 5% finders warrants were paid to certain registered broker dealers in respect of certain of the placees.
-The Company paid a total of \$97,620 in finder's fees, \$100,561 in legal and other issue costs and issued a total of 406,748 finder's warrants.
+Each whole common share purchase warrant entitles the holder to acquire an additional common share of the company for a period of two years at a price of \$0.15 before the earlier of four months from the issue date of the warrant and the date the company completes an additional financing of not less than \$2,000,000, \$0.30 for the balance of the first year and thereafter at \$0.50.
+The company paid finders' fees in connection with certain of the proceeds placed comprised of 8% of the cash placed and finders warrants for 5% of the units placed.
+The company paid a total of \$97,620 in cash finder's fees, \$100,561 in legal and other issue costs and issued a total of 406,748 finder's warrants.
 The total fair value of the unit warrants and finder's warrants was estimated to be \$116,206 and was recorded as separate component of stockholders' equity.

-NOTE 7 - CAPITAL STOCK (cont'd)
+NOTE 7 - CAPITAL STOCK (continued)

-During 2004 the Company issued 52,900 shares of common stock on the exercise of stock options at \$1.00 per share the consideration for which was the settlement of accounts payable owing to the option holder totalling \$52,900 and issued a further 10,000 shares of common stock on settlement of accounts payable of \$10,000.
+During 2004 the company issued 52,900 shares of common stock on the exercise of stock options at \$1.00 per share the consideration for which was the settlement of accounts payable owing to the option holder totaling \$52,900 and issued a further 10,000 shares of common stock on settlement of accounts payable of \$10,000.

-During 2004 the Company issued 304,370 shares of common stock on the exercise of stock options at \$0.50 per share for proceeds of \$152,185 which was paid by way of offset of amounts originally owing by the Company to certain consultants of the Company which were assigned by these consultants to certain options holders.
-These amounts were originally owing by the Company as a result of cash advances made to the Company totalling \$50,000 and expenses incurred on behalf of the Company totalling \$102,185.
+During 2004 the company issued 304,370 shares of common stock on the exercise of stock options at \$0.50 per share for proceeds of \$152,185 which was paid by way of offset of amounts originally owing by the company to certain consultants of the company which were assigned by these consultants to certain options holders.
+These amounts were originally owing by the company as a result of cash advances made to the company totaling \$50,000 and expenses incurred on behalf of the company totalling \$102,185.

-During 2004 the Company commenced a private placement of units at \$0.70 per unit.
+During 2004 the company commenced a private placement of units at \$0.70 per unit.
 Each unit consists of one common share and one share purchase warrant.
-Each share purchase warrant entitles the holder to purchase an additional common share of the Company at a price of \$0.70 per share for a period of two years.
-The Company issued 857,143 shares of common stock on the purchase of 857,143 units for total proceeds of \$600,000.
-The Company issued 71,428 shares of common stock as a placement fee and paid a further \$50,000 in connection with this financing.
+Each share purchase warrant entitles the holder to purchase an additional common share of the company at a price of \$0.70 per share for a period of two years.
+The company issued 857,143 shares of common stock on the purchase of 857,143 units for total proceeds of \$600,000.
+The company issued 71,428 shares of common stock as a placement fee and paid a further \$50,000 in connection with this financing.
 The fair value of the warrants was estimated to be \$60,000 and was recorded as separate component of stockholders' equity.